 Mission and History

-Rose Haven is a day shelter and community center serving women, children and gender-diverse folks experiencing the trauma of abuse, loss of home and other disruptive life challenges.
+Rose Haven is a day shelter and community center serving women, children and gender-diverse people experiencing the trauma of abuse, loss of home and other disruptive life challenges.
 Rose Haven’s mission is to maintain a safe, respectful community while providing our guests with support and services to assist them in regaining stability in their lives.

 Rose Haven is a 501C(3) nonprofit, providing sanctuary at our current facility in NW Portland since 2007.